ava-labs/ortelius/docs/deployment.md

 # Ortelius re-indexing

-If you performed a standard docker install the avalanchego maintains a database at /var/lib/ortelius/avalanche/mainnet/.
+If you performed a standard install the avalanchego database will be located at: /var/lib/ortelius/avalanche/mainnet/.

 ```
 $ ls -altr /var/lib/ortelius/avalanche/mainnet/